For more before-and-after photos of the construction from various angles, see the

 Park Chelsea Expanded Photo Archive.

 (Left) A rendering of the Park Chelsea apartment building, WC Smith's first project on Square 737, seen here from the intersection of New Jersey and I. It is expected to have 432 units, two pools, a dog exercise area, gym, and green roof garden.
 Site clearing got underway in early 2012, and WCS is hoping to have the building completed by late 2014.

 - The Park Chelsea as seen from 1st and I, the same angle as the above rendering.
-The building is now topped out and midway through the mammoth task of bricking the exterior.
+The building is now topped out and nearly finished with the mammoth task of bricking the exterior.

 January 8, 2012 - The northeast corner of New Jersey and I, the same angle as the rendering, in January 2012, before the trash transfer station was demolished.